mosip/esignet-signup/README.md

 ```
 ## Partner onboarding
-* Perform Partner onboarding for esignet Signup OIDC client using [steps](partner-onboarder/README.md) only if mosip-identity plugin is used.
+* Partner onboarding for esignet Signup OIDC client can be performed with either mosip-identity plugin or mock-identity plugin through the partner-onboarder script using [steps](partner-onboarder/README.md).

 ## APIs
 API documentation is available [here](docs/esignet-signup-openapi.yaml).